cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **SSH Private Key**: Used for authentication is SSH Auth Mode is set to "Key"
 - **Note**: Comments or user notes

+Note: Some fields are visible based on the current user access level.

 There is a special **Status** field which indicates current Server status.
 It is meant to be updated automatically using external API with further customizations.
 Following pre-defined statuses are available: